WillChangeThisLater/lm/README.md

     - This is a thin wrapper around `urlify-server`.
 The big feature it provides is that it can handle ngrok tunneling if/when that's needed

-### Usage:
+### Maintenance
+- Add more tests
-- Make sure this package can be imported into other projects
+  - Make sure `--json-output` works
+  - Add tests for the tokenizer
-- Make the CLI interface sleeker
+  - Test all the error cases